 As a visitor to the Greater Yellowstone Ecosystem, you’re naturally curious about bears.
 You’d like to see bears, but not up close and personal – that’s more than a little scary.
 You’d like to do some hiking in and around Yellowstone, ranging from maybe half an hour’s walk, to a full day.
 Maybe you’re more ambitious and plan on a backpacking trip.
-You’ve heard that pepper spray is a good deterrant to bears, both black and grizzly.
+You’ve heard that pepper spray is a good deterrent to bears, both black and grizzly.
 Heck, you already have a little keychain canister of pepper spray, so you’re good to go, right?
 WRONG !

 A charging grizzly bear is NOT the same thing as a mugger on a street corner, or even a charging pit bull.
-A grizzly bear can weigh up to 1,000 pounds and can outrun an Olympic sprinter, so you need a “bear” pepper spray deterrant that’s up to the job.
+A grizzly bear can weigh up to 1,000 pounds and can outrun an Olympic sprinter, so you need a “bear” pepper spray deterrent that’s up to the job.

 What Kind of Bear Spray is Best?

 The Sierra Club’s conservation organizer Monica Fella said to make sure that the canister:

 -Says the product is made for stopping or preventing bear attacks.

 -Contains 1-2 percent capsaicin/capsaicinoids.

 -Has a minimum spray duration of 6 seconds, and is EPA registered.

 -Is immediately at hand in a belt or chest holster.
 It doesn’t do any good in a knapsack.